Become an Effective Team Building Facilitator

 If not…

 If you display egotistical or arrogant behavior, it will inevitably anger teammates.
 Moreover, it creates teammate resistance.
-Not leading by example, harms the team building effort.
+Not leading by example, harms the team-building effort.

 Therefore, the best facilitators always keep improving their own interaction and communication skills.
 They know doing so helps them succeed and serve their teams better.